Trisomy X: Epidemiology

 Trisomy X is a relatively common genetic disorder, occurring in around 1 in 1,000 female births.
-Despite this prevalence, only around 10% of cases are diagnosed during their lifetime.
+Due to its subtle effects, at most 10% of cases are diagnosed during their lifetime.
 Large cytogenetic studies in Denmark find a diagnosed prevalence of 6 in 100,000 females, around 7% of the actual number of girls and women with trisomy X expected to exist in the general population.
 Diagnosis in the United Kingdom is particularly low, with an estimated 2% of cases medically recognized.
 Amongst the 244,000 women in the UK Biobank research sample, 110 were found to have 47,XXX karyotypes, corresponding to approximately half the number expected in the population.
 The fact this number is still reduced compared to the broader population is thought to be an effect of UK Biobank participants being less likely to be of low IQ and low socioeconomic status than the general population, both of which are more frequent in trisomy X.

 Trisomy X only occurs in females, as the Y chromosome is in most cases necessary for male sexual development.
 In addition to its high base rate, trisomy X is more common in some clinical subpopulations.
 The karyotype occurs in an estimated 3% of women with early menopause, 1 in 350 with Sjögren syndrome, and 1 in 400 with systemic lupus erythematosus.